 |Completing additional reading||Investigating careers|

 |Consolidating learning or writing up notes||Researching university courses /institutions|

 At the start of the year during personal development sessions, time is given over to exploring brain exercises, the dietary and other measures which can develop a healthy brain, and different ways of recording information from lessons.
 A major focus at this stage is the importance of “consolidation” – those techniques and activities which contribute towards developing “deep” rather than superficial learning.

-Prospective Sixth Form students are encouraged to visit the UCAS Progress website to explore the range of sixth form courses available at Thomas Deacon Academy and other local Post 16 providers in the Peterborough locality.
+Prospective Sixth Form students are encouraged to read our Sixth Form Course Prospectus to explore the range of sixth form courses available at Thomas Deacon Academy and the UCAS Progress Website for other local Post 16 providers in the Peterborough locality.